CAFECA-IO/KnowledgeManagement/TideBit-DeFi/creating_cash_flow_statement_for_cryptocurrency.md

 Cash flows from operating activities:

+Cash paid to customers for funding rates in perpetual contract: ($5)

-Cash paid to customers: ($197)
+Cash paid to customers for perpetual contract profits: ($192)

-Insurance Fund for Perpetual Contracts: $5.08
+Insurance fund for perpetual contracts: $5.08

-Cash received from customers: $1009.92
+Cash received from customers for liquidation in perpetual contract: $1009.92

 NET CASH FLOW FROM OPERATING ACTIVITIES: $818